5 Common Landscape Photography Mistakes

 Final bonus tip

-Make sure you are shooting in RAW if you want to have the absolute control of all of the settings of the photograph when you are back at the computer and editing your image.
+Make sure you are shooting using the RAW setting on your camera if you want to have the absolute control of all of the settings of the photograph when you are back at the computer and editing your image.
 While RAW files will take up more space than JPG on your memory card, this is because they are uncompressed and have all of the information available at the time the photograph was taken.
 This is a topic for a full article itself, however, if you want to take your images to that next level, consider shooting in RAW mode for your landscape images.
 You will need to also check that you have software that can open a RAW file to edit it appropriately to get the result you are happy with.